新加坡华语资料库

 ETYMOLOGY

-• The term “Party Whip” is said to be taken from the popular British term “whipper-in” in the 18th century, which means a person who urge hounds to stay in formation during a hunt.
-In the Parliament of the United Kingdom, the Party Whip supervises members of the Parliament, especially in coordinating their activities and to administer the whipping system.
+• The term “Party Whip” is said to come from the term “whipper-in” in 18th-century Britain, which referred to a person in charge of keeping the hounds in formation during a hunt.
+In the Parliament of the United Kingdom, Party Whips supervise their respective party’s Members of Parliament, especially in coordinating their activities and keeping them in check.

 • In Singapore, the Party Whip is similarly the disciplinarian of a political party, responsible for ensuring that there are sufficient party members to support and vote according to the party’s position.

-• Under certain circumstances, the Party Whip may “lift the whip” and allow MPs to vote freely.
+• Under certain circumstances, the Party Whip may “lift the whip” and allow the party’s MPs to vote freely.

 例句